avbentem/airtime-calculator/README.md

 - `npm test`

   Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for details.
+See the React documentation about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for details.

 - `npm test -- --coverage`